1.3 CPB Content Outline & Weights

 CPB Content Outline & Weights

 Quick Answer: AAPC publishes an official CPB content outline that lists the exam's content domains.
-Every question on the exam maps to one domain, so the outline is the single most important document for planning your study time.
-The domains cover insurance types, billing regulations, HIPAA and compliance, reimbursement, billing workflow, coding knowledge for billers, and case analysis.
+Every one of the 135 questions maps to a domain, so the outline is the single most important document for planning your study time.
+The domains cover insurance types, billing regulations, HIPAA and compliance, reimbursement and collections, billing workflow, coding knowledge for billers, and integrated case analysis.

 Why the Outline Matters

 The CPB content outline is the exam blueprint.
 AAPC writes every question to a domain in that outline, so the domains tell you exactly what is tested and roughly how much.
 Studying topics that are not on the outline wastes time; under-studying a heavily weighted domain costs points.
-Build your study schedule by allocating hours in proportion to domain weight.
+Build your study schedule by allocating hours in proportion to domain weight - if reimbursement is a quarter of the exam, it deserves roughly a quarter of your study hours.

 AAPC's Published CPB Domains

-According to AAPC, the CPB exam content outline covers the following domains:
+According to AAPC, the CPB exam content outline covers the following domain areas:

 DomainWhat It Tests

-Types of InsuranceCommercial plans, Medicare, Medicaid, TRICARE, workers' compensation, and managed care models
+Types of InsuranceCommercial plans, Medicare Parts A-D, Medicaid, TRICARE, workers' compensation, and managed care models (HMO, PPO, EPO)

-Billing RegulationsFederal and payer billing rules, claim filing requirements, and timely-filing limits
+Billing RegulationsFederal and payer billing rules, claim filing requirements, NCCI edits, and timely-filing limits

-HIPAA & CompliancePrivacy and security rules, fraud and abuse law, and compliance program elements
+HIPAA & CompliancePrivacy and Security Rules, False Claims Act, Anti-Kickback Statute, Stark Law, and compliance program elements

-Reimbursement MethodologiesFee schedules, prospective payment systems, allowed amounts, and patient cost-sharing
+Reimbursement & CollectionsFee schedules, prospective payment systems, allowed amounts, patient cost-sharing, and the Fair Debt Collection Practices Act

-Billing WorkflowThe revenue cycle: registration, charge capture, claim submission, posting, and collections
+Billing WorkflowThe revenue cycle: registration, eligibility, charge capture, claim submission, posting, denials, and appeals

-Coding for BillersThe CPT, ICD-10-CM, and HCPCS knowledge a biller needs for accurate, billable claims
+Coding for BillersThe CPT, ICD-10-CM, and HCPCS knowledge a biller needs to verify medical necessity and apply modifiers

 Case AnalysisApplied, scenario-based questions that combine several domains into one billing situation